collinsuwa/Building-a-Robust-Business-Intelligence-Solution-For-E-Tech-Retail/README.md

 These dashboards provide critical insights to aid decision-making.

 ---
+## Next Steps
+- Aggregate and calculate KPIs.
+- Integrate with MS Fabric and BI systems.
+- Deploy dashboards for decision-making.

 ## A. Sales Performance (Key Performance Indicators - KPIs)
 The Sales Performance dashboard tracks metrics related to revenue, trends, and performance against targets.
 It offers insights into business health, top-performing regions, and products.